tmpim/Jua/README.md

 ## NOTE
 Jua is undergoing changes and being rewritten in the `rewrite` branch to utilize coroutines and work more efficiently.

+### NOTE NOTE: While the rewrite branch is still a WIP, it's development has been suspended indefinitely due to to there being no real demand for CC: Lua APIs anymore.
+So long, and thanks for all the fish!

 # Jua
 A javascript inspired asynchronous (eco)system for the ComputerCraft event loop.